josephguzman03/Significant-relations-with-ratings-of-recipes/README.md

-# Significant relations with ratings of recipes
+# Significant Relations With Ratings of Recipes

-This is a DSC80 project at UC San Diego.
-Which focus on finding a relationship between the caloric value and its average rating.
-As well as that of the average number of recipes required and its average rating. written by Aryan Shah & Joseph Guzman
+Welcome to our Data Science 80 (DSC80) project at UC San Diego, where we delve into the captivating realm of culinary exploration.
+Our project centers around unraveling the intricate relationship between the caloric content of recipes and their corresponding average ratings.
+This research unfolds across four distinct sections: *Introduction*, *Cleaning and Exploratory Data Analysis (EDA)*, *Assessment of Missingness*, and *Hypothesis Testing*.

+In a world where culinary experiences intertwine with daily life, understanding the dynamics of the food we consume becomes paramount.
+Our curiosity was piqued when we pondered the possibility of a connection between the caloric value of recipes and the subjective measure of their enjoyment—the average rating.
+It dawned on us that recipes, as a tangible source of consumption, might share similarities with platforms like Yelp reviews and food blogs, where qualitative assessments often intertwine with quantitative elements.

+Food is not merely a means of sustenance; it is a cultural, social, and sensory experience.
+By exploring the correlation between caloric value and ratings, we aim to uncover patterns that extend beyond the plate.
+This analysis may provide insights into dietary preferences, nutritional awareness, and the complex interplay between flavor and health.

+Our journey begins with a meticulous exploration of the dataset, unraveling its nuances to form a cohesive narrative.
+As we navigate through the stages of data cleaning, EDA, assessment of missingness, and hypothesis testing, we aim to unearth compelling findings that resonate with both food enthusiasts and data aficionados alike.

+Writen by Aryan Shah & Joseph Guzman

 ---